US History: The Great Society 1963 - 1968

 A Disappointing Level of Greatness

-President Lyndon Baines Johnson called for a country free of racial tensions, class and race segregation, poverty, and prejudice.
+President Lyndon Baines Johnson called for America to be a country free of racial tensions, class and race segregation, poverty, and prejudice.

 He continued some of John F. Kennedy's work, but historians wonder how the former president would have proceeded had he not been assassinated in 1963 after approximately 1,000 days in office.

 Evidence of Johnson's programs are seen in some of today's events and legislation, but all such social ills were not cured under his administration.
 In the 2010s, we still have poverty, homelessness, hunger, and some problems with healthcare.

 We declared a War on Poverty that we could not win.
 Johnson proclaimed the Great Society to replace John Kennedy's Camelot and New Frontier, and to further the work of Civil Rights legislation.LBJ gave a speech of such declaration at Ohio University in Athens, Ohio in 1965 and went on to the University of Michigan in Ann Arbor to delineate the details of his programs for the public.